M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Choose option "2" from the Device menu, "Send large Device Message file"

-1. Grab a full file path that points to a local, non-sensitive file and paste the value when prompted.
+1. Grab a full file path that points to any local, non-sensitive file and paste the value when prompted.
+Any (non-sensitive) file on your workstation will do!

 Let's have a look at the file the Device just uploaded: